COSD-PANDA/datasd_council_report_2017/appendix/datasources.md

 * What databases does your department use?
 * What information systems does your department use?
 * What applications capture information or are used in your business processes?
-* Are there some data sources kept in spreadsheets on your desktop?
+* Are there some datasources kept in spreadsheets on your desktop?
 * Are there some data that you work on with other people stored on shared drives?
 * Are you already publishing information out on the web or in reports?
 Where does that information come from?
 * Do you use Excel Spreadsheets or Access Databases to hold any information?